Harland & Wolff, Liverpool

 Harland & Wolff, Shipbuilding and Engineering Works

 It was around 1913 when Harland & Wolff Ltd, expanded their existing shipbuilding business into Liverpool.
-Opening a further engineering Works and foundry on Strand Road, along with a new head quarters on Regent Road.
+Opening a further engineering Works and foundry on Strand Road, along with a new head quarters and works on Regent Road.
 The Belfast company built many grand ocean liners, including the famously ill-fated RMS Titanic.
-Titanic had a close connection with Liverpool, due to the White Star Line company, having their head quarters in the city, as well as being Titanic’s registered operator.
-Titanic carried the port of registry plate, ‘Liverpool’, below the name plate on her stern.
+Titanic had a close connection with Liverpool, with Titanic’s registered operator being the White Star Line, who had their head quarters in the city.
+Around 90 of Titanic’s main crew, along with it’s chief engineer and ships Lookout, were also either based in, or called Liverpool their home.
+Even Titanic’s captain, Edward John Smith, whilst not originaly from Liverpool, also famously lived in Liverpool’s Marine Crescent, Waterloo, Crosby, between 1891-1907.
+Also, Titanic famously carried the ‘Liverpool’ port of registry plate on her stern, below her Titanic name plate.

 Harland & Wolff Shipbuilding in Liverpool, mainly carried out refits, repairs and maintenance to a wide variety of vessels.
 However, the engineering works and foundry, was known to also produce engines and components for ships at their other shipyards.
 Most of Harland & Wolff’s ships, were constructed at their main Belfast yard, whilst only small working boats such as lighters and canal vessels were built in Liverpool.